iifl-logo

 CSR ACTIVITIES

 The CSR Committee consists of four directors out of which three are independent directors.
 The Board has approved the CSR Policy and the same is posted in the website of the Company https://supersales.co.in/ Disclosure-under-regulation-46/policies.
 As per the policy, Company can spend the amount required to be spent under Corporate Social Responsibility to any of the Projects or activities covered under Schedule VII (as amended from time to time) based on the recommendation of the CSR Committee and approved by the Board.
-The amount can be spent anywhere in India, however preference shall be given to the geographical locations where the Company s operations are located.
+The amount can be spent anywhere in India, however preference shall be given to the geographical locations where the Companys operations are located.
 The amount required to be spent under CSR activities may be spent by the Company itself or contributed to any trust which is having established track record as recommended by the CSR Committee and approved by the Board.
 The CSR Committee shall periodically review and monitor the expenditure made on various projects or activities as approved by the Board.
-The Company has spent the entire amount required to be spent during the financial year 2024-25.
+The Company is not required to spent any amount on CSR expenses, because of the Loss incurred during the immediate preceding financial year.
+However, Company has spent some amount under CSR activities to main the continuation of spending under CSR.
 Annual Report on CSR activities is enclosed as Annexure 3.

 DISCLOSURE UNDER RULE 8